-Prerequisite: a 70% average in English 8 AND a 70% in Reading 8.
 Summer readings are required to be completed before the fall term begins.

 The ninth grade academic course in English encompasses materials in the areas of literature, vocabulary, writing, grammar, and speaking in accordance with the Common Core Standards.
-Like the Core English course listed above, students in the academic course will read, analyze, write about, and speak about works of fiction and nonfiction throughout the year; however, students in the academic English course can expect to move at a faster pace.
+Students in the academic course will read, analyze, write about, and speak about works of fiction and nonfiction throughout the year.
 Students can expect units on short stories, poetry, novels, the play Romeo and Juliet, and a variety of nonfiction pieces including Elie Wiesel's Holocaust memoir, Night.
 Independent reading will also be utilized throughout the course.
 The variety of texts is designed to help students gain an appreciation of the written and spoken word.
-Students will be expected to complete research, write and revise single and multi-paragraph writings, and create individual and group projects and presentations to demonstrate learning according to the Common Core Standards.
+Students will be expected to complete research, write and revise single and multiparagraph writings, and create individual and group projects and presentations to demonstrate learning according to the Common Core Standards.
 The writing of the course begins with the structure of a single paragraph and continues with composition development throughout the year.
 Students identify the audience and purpose for informational, narrative, and persuasive writing pieces.
 In addition, the course addresses the characteristics of effective writing: focus, content, organization, style and conventions.
 Through the writing process students learn to develop, organize, and express their ideas with clarity.
 In addition, students will take various benchmark exams and practice assignments to help prepare and monitor progress toward the forthcoming Keystone exams at the end of the tenth grade English course.

-Honors English
+Honors English Grade 9

-Prerequisite: A 90% average in English 8 AND a 90% in Reading 8.
+Recommendation: A 90% average in English 8 AND a 90% in Reading 8.
 Summer readings are required to be completed before the fall term begins.